Visitor Policy Updates

 The health and safety of our patients, families and staff are our top priority.
 We continue to evaluate our visitor policy to allow more people to safely visit their loved one while receiving care.

 All visitors must pass a health screening and temperature check upon arrival.
-Visitors to any Cedars-Sinai facility are also required to wear masks at all times, maintain physical distancing, practice hand hygiene and stay in the patient’s room while visiting.
+Per CDC guidance, visitors to healthcare facilities, including all Cedars-Sinai facilities, are still required to wear masks at all times, maintain physical distancing, practice hand hygiene and stay in the patient’s room while visiting.

-All visitors are required to remain masked at all times when on Cedars-Sinai property, even when in a patient's room.
-In an effort to enforce this critical pandemic precaution, visitors are not allowed to eat or drink indoors at any time, including in lobbies, public areas or inpatient rooms.
-Exceptions will be made in the following inpatient areas: Labor & Delivery, Post-Partum, NICU and Pediatrics.
+Per CDC guidance, all visitors are required to remain masked at all times in healthcare settings, including when on Cedars-Sinai property, even when in a patient's room.
+Visitors must properly wear a hospital-issued surgical mask, or their own provided it is well-fitted, not cloth, does not have external vents, and is not damaged or visibly soiled.
+In an effort to enforce this critical pandemic precaution, visitors are not allowed to eat or drink indoors at any time, including in lobbies, public areas or inpatient rooms, except for fully vaccinated visitors in a designated space at the Ray Charles Cafeteria.
+Visitors who are not fully vaccinated but have a negative COVID-19 test can purchase food at the Ray Charles Cafeteria but cannot eat in the cafeteria.
+Additionally, exceptions will be made in the following inpatient areas: Labor & Delivery, Post-Partum, NICU and Pediatrics.

 Effective immediately and until further notice, we are restricting outside food delivery to our patients.